-Blog by Stacey Knobler, Director, Influenza Vaccine Innovation, Sabin Vaccine Institute
+Blog by Stacey Knobler, Senior Director of Influenza Vaccine Innovation at the Sabin Vaccine Institute.

 The scientific and technical response to COVID-19 has united the vast talents and resources of an unprecedented diversity of researchers, industries, institutions, and funders to offer hope in the midst of crisis.
 Yet even greater than the promise of vaccines, treatments, and diagnostics being developed in record time is the potential to harness and expand the collaborative engines of innovation now focused on COVID-19 to prepare against—or even prevent—future pandemics.

 This promise inspires us at the Sabin Vaccine Institute, where we advocate for expanding vaccine access and uptake globally, advancing vaccine research and development, and amplifying vaccine knowledge and innovation.
 Sabin launched the Influenzer Initiative to address one of science and nature’s greatest challenges: the development of a universal influenza vaccine.
 Since the emergence of COVID-19, the Initiative has engaged innovators, thought-leaders, and vaccine experts to learn how the extraordinary innovation, collaboration, and investments devoted to the current pandemic may be sustained and channeled to advance development of vaccines against future pandemic threats, including influenza.

 One of these thought leaders, Dr. Pardis Sabeti, Professor at Harvard University, the Harvard School of Public Health, the Broad Institute of Harvard and MIT, a Howard Hughes Medical Institute Investigator, and a leader of multidisciplinary research efforts against COVID-19, shares her experiences on the value of collaborative engagement and its potential to drive discoveries to control emerging infectious diseases before they become pandemics: